akashbhadouria/Counter-App/README.md

 ### Note

-Beware the app is very addictive use it at your own risk!
+Beware! the app is very addictive use it at your own risk!